Nisus Writer: History

 In 1992, Nisus Compact was released.
 It was a reduced version of Nisus for Apple's 68K PowerBooks, that fit entirely within RAM to avoid accessing the hard disk and thereby draining the laptop's battery.
 It was at first a commercial product, but from 1999 it was given away as a freemium with various books and magazines as part of a marketing campaign.
 "Upgrades" to Nisus Writer were offered at a discount.

 In 1994, with the release of version 4.0, the name of the program was changed from Nisus to Nisus Writer, together with a redesigned interface, support for sound, QuickTime, Publish & Subscribe, text-to-speech, autonumbering, color graphics and table and equation tools.

 In 2001, Nisus Writer 6.5, the last classic version of Nisus, was released.
 It ran under Mac OS 9.2.2 and PowerPC-based Mac OS X, but only in the Classic environment, and is no longer available for purchase.

 Rather than porting Nisus Writer to Mac OS X, Nisus Software released a fundamentally different product in 2003 called Nisus Writer Express, which they had bought from its original developer Charles Jolley.
 Originally known as Okito Composer, it was based on Cocoa and complied with Apple's Mac OS X user interface guidelines.
 They hired Jolley as managing director, in which capacity he oversaw further development of the word processor he had created.
 Jolley left Nisus in 2005, after which he worked for Apple from 2006 to 2010 and Facebook from 2011 to 2013.

 In 2007, Nisus Software released Nisus Writer Pro, a more advanced version of Nisus Writer Express, intended more for business and designed as an alternative to the Mac version of Microsoft Word.
 It supported more file formats and by 2011 it had features such as comments, mail merge, go to page, track changes, drawing tools and watermarks.

 Current product range

 As of December 2023, the latest versions of the two word processors, Nisus Writer Express 4.2 and Nisus Writer Pro 3.2, are both compatible with macOS Sonoma.

+Reception

+Macworld gave version 2.1.1 of Nisus Writer Express a rating of four out of five and wrote: "[...] although Nisus Writer Express doesn't include outlining, that program’s customization options, powerful text-processing tools, and uncluttered look will appeal to a wide variety of users."